 Streep plays the grand dame writer Alice Hughes, heading across the ocean on a liner even grander than herself, the Queen Mary 2, a modern Cunard ship of the old school, accompanied by two old friends from university days, Roberta (Bergen) and Susan (Wiest), her nephew Tyler (Lucas Hedges) and her agent, Karen (Gemma Chan).

 It’s not quite as easy as that though.
-The crossing is paid for by the publisher, hoping that Alice’s current book is going to be a sequel to a monster seller, though Alice is keeping her cards very close to her chest on that front and these days rather favours difficult, challenging work, which doesn’t sell.
-Karen is on board entirely unbeknown to Alice, more as a spy than an agent, especially once she starts connecting with nephew Tyler on the downlow, who can’t believe his luck, him being a bit dweebie and all.
+The crossing is paid for by the publisher, hoping the book Alice is currently working on is going to be a sequel to a monster seller, though Alice is keeping her cards very close to her chest on that front.
+These days she rather favours difficult, challenging work, the sort that doesn’t sell.
+Karen is on board entirely unbeknown to Alice, more as a spy than an agent, especially once Karen starts connecting with nephew Tyler on the downlow, who can’t believe his luck, him being a bit dweebie and all.
 And the friends – who in fact have barely seen each other in decades – aren’t entirely sure why they’ve been invited, especially Roberta, who has an ancient beef with Alice.

 Add to that a mystery man who is regularly glimpsed leaving Alice’s suite in the morning and the presence of another author on board, a massively popular Robert Ludlum type (Dan Algrant), and the bones of a farce start to appear, with aspects of both the British Dame Drama and the Four Old Dudes comedy.